Nitock/SCP-CB-style-interaction-UI-in-Unity/README.md

 3)Player Collider : Reference to the player.
 Just put the FPS_Controller prefab into that box.

-4)Target Object : Reference to an object, that the image will hover over it.
+4)Target Object : Reference to an target object, that the image will hover over it.
 Put the target object inside it.

 5)Image Hover : Reference to an "Image Hover" script. just put your empty GameObject inside it.